Your 51 Week Old Baby

 Teething will continue to cause discomfort throughout the second year, as he cuts one-year-old molars, eye teeth, and two-year-old molars over the coming months.

 Sleep disruption can also be expected during the Wonder Weeks still to come.
-Leaps 8, 9 and 10 can be expected around 55 weeks, 13 months and 17 months.
-Many toddlers also exhibit similar behaviour around 21 months.
+Leaps 8, 9, and 10 can be expected around 55 weeks, 13 months, and 17 months.
+Many toddlers also exhibit similar behavior around 21 months.

 Play and Development